Delish. Well done. Perfect amounts of wood, fruit and earth. Great balance. Awesome if you can find for under $28 these days. — 3 years ago

 Jay Kline

 Popped and poured; enjoyed over the course of an hour.
 The 2020 Reserva pours a deep ruby/purple with a near opaque core; medium+ viscosity with moderate staining of the tears.
 On the nose, the wine is developing with notes of ripe and tart dark fruits: blackberry, black cherry, toasted coconut, dill, vanilla, wood, and associated baking spices.
 On the palate, the wine is dry with medium+ tannin and medium+ acid.
 Confirming the notes from the nose.
 The finish is medium+.
 Already balanced but the oak is playing a significant role at this stage (this is traditionally made Rioja Reserva we’re talking about).
 There is plenty of stuffing however and I expect this will become even more balanced with some time on its side.
 Want to see a wine under $20 that can age for 30 years?
 Welp, here you go.
-Drink now through 2050. — a month ago
+Drink now through 2050. — 4 months ago